IvanIFChen/Passiotic/README.md

 ```
 `deactivate` to deactivate the virtual env.

+### Notes for running the script
+Make sure to change the `INTERFACE` field to appropriate device name.
+E.g. mac is usually `en0` and on a Pi is `wlan0`.

 ## Current issue trying to run on Pi
 * Permission issue (need sudo to start tshark in monitor mode)
   - workaround by running it in root